-Louisiana Prenuptial Agreement Info
+Louisiana Prenuptial Agreement

 What do crawfish, po’boys, beignets, and unyielding prenuptial agreement formalities all have in common?
 Louisiana!
 In 2017, Louisiana’s Supreme Court carved out greater hurdles for prenuptial agreement requirements.
 You can read all about Louisiana’s strict approach to prenup procedures below.
 Just make sure before you go celebrating your bachelor(ette) party on Bourbon Street, you get that prenup squared away.

-Georgia Prenuptial Agreements
+Louisiana Prenuptial Agreements

 The Louisiana courts refer to prenuptial agreements as either “matrimonial agreements” or “prenuptial agreements.”
 A prenuptial agreement is a legal contract executed between two parties before getting married.
 Louisiana has tricky formalities that you need to pay close attention to, and if you don’t follow the procedure correctly, the court will invalidate your prenup.
 A Louisiana prenup is only valid if signed by both spouses, two witnesses, a notary, and filed with the local parish office(s).
 Alternatively, if you don’t want to have two witnesses and a notary, you can privately sign, but you still must “acknowledge” your signatures later with a notary, court, or another authorized official.
 Regardless of the method of execution, all signatures and acknowledgments must occur before the marriage takes place.